game-ai-platform-team/tira-ai-platform/docs/admin_manual.md

 [^hpc_private_key]: Default algorithm is Ed25519

 ## Algolabra
 Algolabra (algolabra.cs.helsinki.fi) is the machine the server runs on.
 Use an SSH connection to connect there with credentials from an admistrator.
-After that, check out ´/var/www/tira-ai-platform´ for the project.
+After that, check out `/var/www/tira-ai-platform` for the project.

 ### Running the project
+The relevant version of the project resides in `/var/www/tira-ai-platform`.
+There's a script there name `buildrun.sh`, the running of which will initialise a detached process that sets up the project for the URL https://algolabra.cs.helsinki.fi

 ### Updating the project
+The standard workflow for updating the project is done through `buildrun.sh`.
+Push your changes into the tira-ai-platform repository and run the script.
+If you want to implement changes locally, simply implement them and run the script.